During the last few years, work at home employment has become some kind of "new normal" in Montreal and in the rest of the world.

 We need to exercise mostly because exercises have a beneficial effect on stress and anxiety.
 We need to take care of our body and our mind and we need to stretch and improve the elasticity of our muscles.

-We also need to take a break, get up from our computer, go for a walk and come back in a good and productive mood.
+We also need to take a break, get up from our computer, go for a walk, profit from the surroundings, buy a carton of low fat milk and come back in a relaxed and productive mood.

 It is important that we stay connected and that we schedule conference calls and face time with our boss and our team.
 We need to be vocal about our activities and our achievements.